top of page

 John Thomas Dodson is one of a small number of musicians to be honored by the Budapest Philharmonic through inclusion in the orchestra's "Golden Book.”
 He is a recipient of the Lenawee Arts Award from the Croswell Opera House, the American Symphony Orchestra League’s Sally Parker Education Award, Tennessee Technological University's Outstanding Young Alumnus Award, and Adrian College’s Newsom Award for Excellence in Teaching.
 In recognition of his commitment to building vibrant arts communities he was awarded the degree of Doctor of Humane Letters, honoris causa, from Siena Heights University.

-Always interested in developing young musicians, Dodson taught on the faculty of the Tennessee Governor’s School for the Arts and conducted numerous music festivals including Sewanee Summer Music Festival, the Oklahoma Festival for the Arts, and the Colorado Symphony Summer Training Program.
+Always interested in developing young musicians, Dodson served on the faculty of Tennessee Technological University, Adrian College, and the Tennessee Governor’s School for the Arts.
+He has conducted at numerous music festivals including Sewanee Summer Music Festival, the Oklahoma Festival for the Arts, and the Colorado Symphony Summer Training Program.
 While at the Cleveland Women’s Orchestra, he created an internship program for young conductors working with emerging conductors from Oberlin College-Conservatory of Music and Cleveland Institute of Music.
 In the Dominican Republic, he has worked with the El Sistema program and conducted the National Youth Orchestra and the National Conservatory of Music’s Symphony Orchestra.
-Dodson conducted the Colorado All-State Orchestra at Colorado State University in Fort Collins, Colorado and the MEGARO Youth Symphony Orchestra in Thessaloniki, Greece in 2023 as well as serving as Principal Guest Conductor of the Atlanta Community Orchestra.
+Most recently, Dodson conducted the Colorado All-State Orchestra at Colorado State University in Fort Collins, Colorado, the MEGARO Youth Symphony Orchestra in Thessaloniki, Greece, and the Chopin Academy Chamber Orchestra at Piedmont University.

-John Thomas Dodson has previously held the positions of Principal Conductor of the Cleveland Women’s Orchestra and Music Director of Birmingham-Bloomfield Symphony Orchestra, Adrian Symphony Orchestra, Bryan Symphony Orchestra, Orchestra New York, Coronado Music Festival and Philharmonia Orchestra of Tucson.
+John Thomas Dodson has previously held the positions of Principal Conductor of the Cleveland Women’s Orchestra, Principal Guest Conductor of the Atlanta Community Orchestra and Music Director of Birmingham-Bloomfield Symphony Orchestra, Adrian Symphony Orchestra, Bryan Symphony Orchestra, Orchestra New York, Coronado Music Festival and Philharmonia Orchestra of Tucson.

 A graduate of Johns Hopkins University, John Thomas Dodson holds a Master of Music in Orchestral Conducting from the Peabody Conservatory of Music, where he studied under renowned conducting pedagogue Frederik Prausnitz.
 He continued his studies as a Conducting Fellow at the Aspen Music School with Paul Vermel.
 Previously, Dodson studied composition at Tennessee Technological University with Robert Jager and was mentored in strings by Francis Elliott, a student of Arturo Toscanini’s concertmaster Mischa Mischakoff, and by Ed Meyer, father of the Grammy Award-winning composer and virtuoso bassist, Edgar Meyer.

-In the past decade Dodson has become increasingly interested in the practice of mindfulness as it applies to performers.
+Atlanta Soto Zen Center.
 He now leads mindfulness seminars, and workshops in colleges, schools, colleges and conservatories, including sessions in Greece at the Thessaloniki State Conservatory of Music, in the the Dominican Republic at the National Conservatory of Music, and in the United States at Washington College, Oberlin College-Conservatory, University of Pennsylvania Kutztown Summer Music Festival and Chopin Academy of Atlanta.

 bottom of page